Moshtaf/shift-invariant-unet/README.md

 Implementation of the networks used in the paper "Investigating Shift-Variance of Convolutional Neural Networks in Ultrasound Image Segmentation."

 ## Baseline
-The Vanilla U-Net, referred to as Baseline in the paper, where all four downsampling layers are conventional MaxPools (kernel=2×2, stride=2):
+The vanilla U-Net, referred to as Baseline in the paper, where all four downsampling layers are conventional MaxPools (kernel=2×2, stride=2):
 ```python
 lpf_size = None
 model_baseline = PBPUNet(n_channels=1, n_classes=1, lpf_size=lpf_size).to(device)